 About the only spot of light on the 1952 Pirates was Joe Garagiola.
 Better known for his colorful announcing and television work in the 1960s and 1970s, Garagiola batted a respectable .273 and played 105 games at backstop.
 It was his best season.

 Garagiola’s backstop backup was Clyde McCullough.
 Like Kiner, McCullough would find himself with the Cubs in 1953.
 Altogether, McCullough had a fifteen-season career, catching all but four of his 1,098 games when not inserted as a pinch runner or pinch hitter.
-He was a good if unspectacular ballplayer.
+He was a solid if unspectacular ballplayer.

 One could only imagine.